Lets-DevOps/devops-glossary/README.md

 # O
  - [Openstack](https://www.openstack.org/) - An open source, massively salable cloud operating system used for building private & public cloud.
  - [Opsbot](https://opsbot.com/) - A pluggable, configurable bot for improving communication in operations.
+ - [OpsGenie](https://www.opsgenie.com/) - Tools you need to design meaningful, actionable alerts and ensure the right people are notified.
  - [OSV](http://osv.io) - An operating System for lightweight virtual machines, designed for ground up to run single application, similar to CoreOS.
  - [Otto](https://www.ottoproject.io/) - successor to Vagrant is single solution to develop, deploy application with firstclass support to microservices.
  - [Orc](https://github.com/tim-group/orc) - A model driven orchestration tool for the deployment of application clusters written in Ruby.